seqscope/NovaScope/docs/getting_started/output.md

 # Output

-## 1. Output
+## 1. Output Directory Structure

-The output, of which the path was provided via the `config_job.yaml`, will be organized as follows,
+The directory passed through `output` paramter in the `config_job.yaml` will be organized as follows,

 ```
 ├── align